ekrell/icore_website/news/icore_news_20221112.md

 **Next meeting:** Thursday, November 17, 3:30 pm at the NRC 2100 Suite

 - We will start with a practice dissertation proposal defense by Abhishek Phadke.
-Support Abhishek by providing feedback for his upcomming proposal seminar.
+Support Abhishek by providing feedback for his upcoming proposal seminar.
 - Several undergrad students have expressed interest in iCORE.
 This is a good opportunity to learn more about what we do here and discuss ways to get involved.

 ## News